dshanske/simple-location/readme.txt

 will now be required to show maps for services that require API keys.

 == Changelog ==

+= 4.1.7 ( 2020-07-12 ) =
+* Minor fix for failure in previous release which is not showing up in testing.

 = 4.1.6 ( 2020-07-12 ) =
 * Introduce Custom Map Endpoint, based on a [fork](https://github.com/dshanske/Static-Maps-API-PHP) of a library by @aaronpk